remaudcorentin-dev/python-marmiton/README.md

 ##### v0.3.3

 Python API to search &amp; get recipes from the 'marmiton.com' website (web crawler, unofficial)
 Useful, efficient and super simple to use.
+So use python-marmiton for efficient and simpler usage.

 ###### News (0.3.3) : Bug fixes & code improvements
 ###### News (0.3.2) : Quick bug fix when h1 class name differ in some pages